harshalpatil2012/DevUtils/Redis/Redis.md

 User
 or provide crisp readmefile

-Certainly, here's a more concise README file for your Spring Boot web application with Redis configuration options:
+Certainly, here's a more concise README file for Spring Boot web application with Redis configuration options:

 markdown

 # Spring Boot with Redisson and Spring Session

-This repository demonstrates how to configure Redis usage for your Spring Boot application based on different scenarios.
+This repository demonstrates how to configure Redis usage for Spring Boot application based on different scenarios.

 ## Configuration Options

 ### 1. Enable or Disable Redis

-You can easily enable or disable Redis usage in your application.
+You can easily enable or disable Redis usage in application.
 By default, Redis is enabled.

 **To Enable Redis**:
 ```properties